Biden administration seeks $32.5 bln more in Ukraine and COVID aid | Health

 Previous COVID response bills have enabled Americans to get vaccinated and tested, as well as allowed donations to the world, but nearly all those funds have been used, she said.
 "We are therefore urging Congress to promptly provide $22.5 billion to cover immediate needs for tests, treatments and vaccines, investments in research and development of next-generation vaccines, and responding globally, including getting more shots in arms around the world," she wrote.

+Both Biden's fellow Democrats, who narrowly control Congress, and Republicans strongly support humanitarian and military assistance for Ukraine.
+Most lawmakers had been expecting only a request of about $7 billion focused on Ukraine, and a request that also includes more than $20 billion for COVID relief could be more difficult to pass, Democratic Representative Adam Smith said on Thursday.
+"I just don't know how that's going to sort of rattle the ship," Smith, chairman of the House Armed Services Committee, said at the American Enterprise Institute.

-The additional resources will allow the government to secure the treatments, vaccines and tests for the coming months and also to fight future variants, she said.
-It will also ensure the continuation of free community testing, treatment and vaccination coverage for uninsured individuals.
-Young cited "an immediate need" for the aid to help Ukraine and other Central European allies in the wake of the Russian invasion last week.
-Those funds would help train Ukraine's military, protect its electrical grid, boost its cyberdefenses and enforce sanctions, she wrote.
+'IMMEDIATE' NEEDS The additional Covid resources would allow the government to secure the treatments, vaccines and tests for the coming months and also to fight future variants, Young said.
+They would also ensure the continuation of free community testing, treatment and vaccination coverage for uninsured individuals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)